5jv/wdps/README.md

 # wdps
-Complete base installation and wordpress module
+Complete pack base installation and wordpress module with elementor for starting project.